Macmachi/TonyGPT/README.md

 ## Image Capture and Description

 * Captures images using the camera when the user asks the robot to describe what it sees.
-* Sends the captured image to GPT-4 Turbo which includes vision capabilities to generate a textual description.
+* Sends the captured image to ~~GPT-4 turbo~~ GPT-4o which includes vision capabilities to generate a textual description.
 * Stores the generated description in a visual memory for later use in the conversation.

 ## Movements and Actions